Digitaltwinshub2025/Digitaltwinshub2025/README.md

 ### 1. 🔥 **USGBC CA California Wildfire Rebuilding Guide**
 **Fellows:** Monique, Mario, Maria, Yiceth

-Imagine wildfire-prone communities not just rebuilt—but *reimagined* to be safer, smarter, and thriving despite climate risks.
+Imagine wildfire-prone communities not just rebuilt, but *reimagined* to be safer, smarter, and thriving despite climate risks.

 **What we're building:** An interactive platform where communities generate Fire Analysis Reports for new buildings following USGC CA Guidelines.
-Residents explore resilient home designs, review sustainability scores, assess fire risk, and browse inspiring ADU and tiny house options—all in one place.
+Residents explore resilient home designs, review sustainability scores, assess fire risk, and browse inspiring ADU and tiny house options, all in one place.

 **Impact:** Trust, transparency, and predictive planning replace reactive recovery.